lrc-se/bth-sg-server/README.md

 for presumptive players to connect to, with (possibly) varying conditions, such as allotted time for drawing/guessing, number of players, and the wordlist used.
 Players connect through a client frontend in the form of a standalone webpage, in which they are given a graphical interface for drawing, chatting and guessing.

+Note that all texts intended for players are in Swedish, even though English is used for all code, comments and internal log messages.

 ### Server structure